 - I don't add any preservatives, but if you want to you can do research and see what you want to add.

 - You can use different essential oils and amounts to your preference.

-- If you like a dryer lotion, you can add around a tsp or so of arrowroot powder in before blending You can get arrowroot powder here
+- If you like a dryer lotion, you can add around a teaspoon or so of arrowroot powder in before blending.

 When you click on a link and make a purchase, it helps support my blog!
 Thanks for your support!